-That gives you possibility to drive multiple devices in order to control temperature.
-In my case I have installed two fans on my attic in order to cool it down in summer.
+This Thermostat gives you the possibility to drive multiple devices in order to control temperature.
+In my case, I have installed two fans on my attic in order to cool it down in summer.
 There are no windows, so I had to force airflow.
-First fan gets started when temperature reaches 30 degrees, second over 35.
+The first fan gets started when the temperature reaches 35 degrees, second over 45.

 You can control any reasonable amount of units, it's all configurable.
-You have also access to basic statistics:
+You have also access to basic statistics for past two weeks:

 |Runtime of whole system|

 |Statistics for 14 days|

 ConfigurationThe whole configuration is stored in Config.h.
 You can change PINs controlling relays, buttons, input for reading temperature, thresholds or timings.

 Two buttons are dedicated for menu navigation and the third one resets statistics.
 They are stored in EEPROM (Storage.cpp) once a day.
 Pins assigned to buttons can be found in Config.h

 Let's assume that we would like to have 3 relays:

 You have to edit Config.h and configure PINs, thresholds and amount of relays.
 Obviously, some properties already exist, so you have to just edit them.

 Now we have to setup relays and controller, this happens in RelayDriver.cpp